KhatunaKurdovanidze/Statistical-Process-Control-/README.md

 how you would share this data with others.
 The data used can be of your choice (from a project you’ve been involved with or hypothetical data). <br>

-See the .pptx file above to view the presentation.
+See the 'PowerPoint Presentation Statistical Process Control.pptx' file above to view the presentation.
 Thank you!